janishutz/SimpleMediaUpscalerLite/README.md

 - Refactor backend to add plugin support -- ✅

 V2.1.0:
-- Add more scaling engines
+- Add more scaling engines (as plugins, currentls planning on adding the mpv-player cli)
-- Expand Wiki to feature documentation on how to create a plugin (and maybe add a project website)
+- Expand Wiki to feature documentation on how to create a plugin and maybe add a project website
-- Show progress of scaling
+- Show progress of scaling by guessing progress from output

 # Issues
 If you encounter any problems with this app, please don't hesitate to open an issue on GitHub.